Expat Exchange

 When we asked people what advice they would give someone preparing to move to Saipan, they said:

 "Bring a job with you if at all possible (online work).
 Or secure employment before you arrive.
 Be prepared for heat and humidity, feral dogs and chickens, limited shopping (bring your favorite mascara with you!).
 Bring a camera, learn to snorkel, keep enough money for plane tickets set aside all the time, in case you need to go elsewhere for medical care or to buy mascara.
 Be prepared for isolation.
 We are very far from anywhere else.
-But it is beautiful, the people are lovely, and it is a worthwhile adventure to live here," explained one expat living in Saipan, United States.
+But it is beautiful, the people are lovely, and it is a worthwhile adventure to live here," said one expat in Saipan.

 What do I need to know before moving to Saipan?